/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Practical Information

-• Late Meal times: Time for lunch is therefore usually planned between 1pm and 2pm.
+• Late meal times: lunch is usually between 1 and 2pm.
 Evening meals are generally not served until 8-8.30pm.

 Tour Price & Inclusions